 White water rafting is an exciting adventure that is done in a sturdy rubber raft, usually a group with a guide, who travel down fast moving rivers complete with crashing waves, rocks and other obstacles.
 It’s considered an adventure sport and is found at several levels from beginner to expert.

 Before you tackle a river, you need to choose the outfitter and river that you want to go on.
 In the United States, there are a ton of choices, but very few rivers and places that you can truly get a white water experience.
-There are 6 Classes of white water, and it takes a special guide to take a group of people through the higher levels.
+There are six classes of white water, and it takes a special guide to take a group of people through the higher levels.
 Not only putting yourself on the right river, but getting the right guide can make all of the difference between a great trip and a mediocre one.

 Class I Rapids:

 If you’re like me, and love to feel the rush of speed, the spray of water, and have that moment of questioning whether you’re going survive the experience; Class 1 rafting is about as far away from that as you can get.
 These trips are meant more for people to look around, take pictures, and enjoy the scenery.

 If you get a coupon on Groupon or LivingSocial, these are the sorts of trips that you will take.
 They are cheap, long, and easy; bring a well-stocked cooler.
 There are no specific rivers around the west that cater purely to Class 1 rapids.
 If you can imagine yourself in an inner tube with a beer in hand on the river, you’re looking at Class 1.